soffes/blog/published/2011-01-18-miracles-happen/miracles-happen.markdown

 ---
-title: Miracles Happen
+tags:
+- games
-categories: games app
+- app
 ---

+# Miracles Happen

 So I know we all joked that Duke Nukem Forever and Tweetie 2 would never come out.